General information about nitrate and its health effects

 First, make sure that you are not contributing to the problem.
 Take action to prevent nitrate sources on your property from contaminating your own groundwater (e.g., properly maintain your septic system, reduce fertilizer use within 100 feet of the well and move livestock or manure piles away from the well area).
 Non-treatment options include developing a different water source, blending in water from another source or connecting to another safe water source in the area.

 Several treatment methods can remove nitrate from drinking water, including ion exchange and reverse osmosis; ion exchange is the most common.
 Treatment equipment must be carefully maintained in order to work properly and might not be effective if nitrate levels are very high.
-Treated water should be tested at least once a year.
-Untreated water should be tested at least every three years.
+Treated and untreated water should be tested at least once a year.
+With a treatment system, testing should be done each year at point of use and every three years at the well head.

 Check to be sure that any treatment system is certified by a recognized, third-party testing organization that meets strict testing procedures established by the American National Standards Institute (ANSI) and National Sanitation Foundation (NSF) International.